Tomkov1c/lapschool/README.md

 ## Tools
 Over the course of the development, I'll port tools, charts, etc. and make them more interactive.
 <br>

 ### The Periodic Table
-This is currently the only ported tool.
 It has everything that a regular paper periodic table would have but I added some new feature.
 <br>

 ![periodic-table.png](.github/periodic-table.png)